 Canada’s trade surplus rose to CAD 1.94 billion in August of 2021 from a downwardly revised CAD 0.74 billion in the previous month and beating market estimates of a CAD 0.43 billion surplus.
 Total exports increased 0.8% in August to a new record high of CAD 54.4 billion, with gains observed in 6 of the 11 product sections, notably energy products (5.1%).
 Meanwhile, total imports were down 1.4% to CAD 52.5 billion, despite gains in a majority of product sections, led by lower purchases of motor vehicles and parts (-11.1%) and aircraft and other transportation equipment and parts (-28.8%). source: Statistics Canada

-Balance of Trade in Canada averaged 1208.43 CAD Million from 1971 until 2020, reaching an all time high of 8524.80 CAD Million in January of 2001 and a record low of -4953.10 CAD Million in December of 2018.
+Balance of Trade in Canada averaged 1168.52 CAD Million from 1971 until 2021, reaching an all time high of 8524.80 CAD Million in January of 2001 and a record low of -5575.10 CAD Million in December of 2018.
 This page provides the latest reported value for - Canada Balance of Trade - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Canada Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on September of 2020. source: Statistics Canada
+Canada Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Balance of Trade in Canada is expected to be -1750.00 CAD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Canada to stand at -1100.00 in 12 months time.
-In the long-term, the Canada Balance of Trade is projected to trend around -500.00 CAD Million in 2021 and 200.00 CAD Million in 2022, according to our econometric models.
+Balance of Trade in Canada is expected to be 1500.00 CAD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Canada Balance of Trade is projected to trend around 200.00 CAD Million in 2022, according to our econometric models.